Install From Source

 Note: these are merely general guidelines and come with no warranty whatsoever.
 The user is responssible in case their computer system incures any damage as a result of using, in part or in whole, the following materials.

-To obtain the source-code of XtalOpt see the download page.
+To obtain the source-code of the latest stable version (or previous releases) of XtalOpt see the download page.

 Compiler and dependencies